sigsep/open-unmix-pytorch/README.md

 ## Separation

-Since PyTorch currently lacks an invertible STFT, the synthesis is performed in numpy.
-For inference, we rely on [an implementation](https://github.com/sigsep/norbert) of a multichannel Wiener filter that is a very popular way of filtering multichannel audio for several applications, notably speech enhancement and source separation.
-The `norbert` module assumes to have some way of estimating power-spectrograms for all the audio sources (non-negative) composing a mixture.
+For inference, this branch enables a `Separator` pytorch Module, that puts together one _Open-unmix_ model for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
+The filtering is a rewriting in torch of the [numpy implementation](https://github.com/sigsep/norbert) used in the main branch.

 ## Getting started